yjs/y-websocket/README.md

 CALLBACK_URL=http://localhost:3000/ CALLBACK_OBJECTS='{"prosemirror":"XmlFragment"}' npm start
 ```
 This sends a debounced callback to `localhost:3000` 2 seconds after receiving an update (default `DEBOUNCE_WAIT`) with the data of an XmlFragment named `"prosemirror"` in the body.

-## Scaling

-These are mere suggestions how you could scale your server environment.

-**Option 1:** Websocket servers communicate with each other via a PubSub server.
-A room is represented by a PubSub channel.
-The downside of this approach is that the same shared document may be handled by many servers.
-But the upside is that this approach is fault tolerant, does not have a single point of failure, and is fit for route balancing.

-**Option 2:** Sharding with *consistent hashing*.
-Each document is handled by a unique server.
-This pattern requires an entity, like etcd, that performs regular health checks and manages servers.
-Based on the list of available servers (which is managed by etcd) a proxy calculates which server is responsible for each requested document.
-The disadvantage of this approach is that load distribution may not be fair.
-Still, this approach may be the preferred solution if you want to store the shared document in a database - e.g. for indexing.

 ## License